Hitesh Chauhan

 Processed foods are:

+Their hormonal system and immune reactions are one.
+The regular use of junk food instead of nutritious meals is the cause of hidden hunger, the state of health in which kids are almost always well-looking but are very hungry inside.
 According to the estimate of the World Health Organisation for 2025, about 38% of the children globally aged 5–15 take an ultra-processed diet daily and more than 50% of them experience a lack of vitamins, especially the trio of vitamin D, zinc, and iron that are so powerfully important for health and energy.

 Continual exposure to the screen is a major factor in the disruption of circadian rhythms and melatonin release, which is then a key factor that, in one way or another, affects GH generation.